 What Tooth Pain Is Trying to Tell You

 Toothache is a loud talker, described by some as dull pressure and others as piercing electricity.
-Every sensation could be telling a different story in regard to oral health.
+Every sensation could be telling a different story regarding oral health.
 Location, duration, and intensity can show hidden causes.
 Sudden sharp stabs may mean nerve exposure, with a steady throbbing pain suggesting infection.

 Many residents actually ignore the early warning signs until the pain is unbearable.
-Visiting the emergency dentist early saves teeth, preventing greater costs.
+Visiting the emergency dentist early saves teeth and prevents greater costs.
 Recognizing these sensations helps you act fast and get the right care in time.

 When It’s Probably Just a Cavity